-It elicits Receiver`s Response.
+It elicits the Receiver`s Response.

-Once a message is received, the receiver will respond by one of several actions, depending on his (that is, receiver`s) understanding of the message.
+Once a message is received, the receiver will respond by one of several actions, depending on his (that is, the receiver`s) understanding of the message.

 In direct conversation, the receiver has the benefit of seeking clarification on the import of the message and the sender could also take advantage of the face-to-face interaction to explain any ambiguities in his message.

-In written communication, however, this is not possible and the message may thus elicit varying interpretations, based on receiver`s understanding.
+In written communication, however, this is not possible and the message may thus elicit varying interpretations, based on the receiver`s understanding.

 For instance, the receiver may write to the sender of his or her intention to attend or not to attend his or her invitation to a ceremony.
 The receiver may also attend without giving notice to the sender.

 Yet another possible reaction could be that the receiver may not attend without notifying the sender.
-A message that does not elicit the right response obviously does not achieve its aim.
+A message that does not elicit the right response does not achieve its aim.